idaholab/virtual_test_bed/doc/content/resources/multiapps_chps/chp_5_multiapps.md

   []
 []

 The minimum time step over the main and all child applications will be used, by default, unless `sub_cycling` is enabled.
-If sub_cycling is enabled this will allow faster calculations, as the child applications will be able to perform multiple time steps per execution.
+If sub_cycling is enabled this will allow faster calculations, as the parent app will not be forced to use the smaller time step from the child app.

 #### CentroidMultiApp